We really love coleslaw.

 There’s something about its crunchy texture that sets it apart from the usual salads.
-And for me, it’s a welcome change.
+And for us, it’s a welcome change.

-Unlike most salads, cole slaw also seems to have some traditional entrée partners.
-These are dishes that you almost EXPECT to come with cole slaw–dishes like fish and chips, fried chicken and barbecued pork.
-And perhaps no salad (and the term salad is “loosely” applied here) is more synonymous with summer backyard parties and picnics than cole slaw.
+Unlike most salads, coleslaw also seems to have some traditional entrée partners.
+These are dishes that you almost EXPECT to be served with it.
+Dishes like fish and chips, fried chicken and barbecued pork.
+And perhaps no salad (and the term salad is “loosely” applied here) is more synonymous with summer backyard parties and picnics than coleslaw.

 And just like grilling and barbecue dishes themselves, we all have our favorite types or our favorite recipes: creamy style, vinaigrette style, shredded, chopped…the variety is nearly endless.